cab10153/Creative-Coding-2025-/Assignment3clock/README.md

 https://commons.wikimedia.org/wiki/File:Mycelium_growth_simulation.gif

-Here is also a link to the code that you made as an example for me during out meeting:
+Here is also a link to the code that you made as an example for me during our meeting:

 https://openprocessing.org/sketch/2748199